theskylighter/automatic-captive-portal-login-v2/README.md

 (You use can ChatGPT to modify the code for your web browser)

 ## Usage:
+(After cloning the repo to your pc. )
 ### 1. Open login.py in a text editor

 Replace "id" & "password" with your username/id and password.